Red Lentil Brownies

 forms and the oats are completely smooth.

-5. Add cooked lentils (do not drain,) applesauce, honey,
+5. Add cooked lentils (do not drain,) applesauce, syrup,

 nut butter, vanilla and egg.
 Process until a smooth